Characters of the Overwatch franchise: Bastion

 a tank form equipped with a Gatling gun (Configuration: Assault).
-It also has the ability to launch a granade (A-36 Tactical Grenade), and its Ironclad passive reduces damage taken while in Assault form.
+It also has the ability to launch a grenade (A-36 Tactical Grenade), and its Ironclad passive reduces damage taken while in Assault form.
 Its ultimate ability is Configuration: Artillery, in which bastion becomes stationary and is able to launch 3 artillery shells anywhere on the map.

 Cassidy

 Cole Cassidy is an American bounty hunter and vigilante with a cybernetic arm and a Wild West motif.
 He carries his Peacekeeper six-shooter, with its primary fire that can shoot single shots with high accuracy at moderate range, and its alternate fire allowing him to Fan the Hammer to quickly unload any remaining ammo at close range in rapid fire with some loss of accuracy.
 He can quickly dodge attacks using his Combat Roll ability which also instantly reloads his revolver.
 In Overwatch he could throw a Flashbang grenade a short distance which stunned enemies and interrupted their abilities.
-In Overwatch 2, the Flashbang ability was replaced with a short-range Magnetic Grenade that had a certain degree of homing and delt high damage on a direct hit, and hindered the enemy causing them to move slower and be unable to use abilities while the grenade is attached.
-This was replaced with his old Flashbang ability in season 10 which works the same as in overwatch one.
+In Overwatch 2, the Flashbang ability was replaced with a short-range Magnetic Grenade that had a certain degree of homing and dealt high damage on a direct hit, and hindered the enemy causing them to move slower and be unable to use abilities while the grenade is attached.
+This was replaced with his old Flashbang ability in season 10 which works the same as in the original Overwatch.

 Cassidy's ultimate ability is Deadeye, which allows him to line up shots on every enemy in his sight, with resulting damage proportional to the time spent aiming.
-In Overwatch, Cassidy was considered one of the easiest characters to learn, enabled by the Flashbang/Fan the Hammer combo, which could kill most low- to mid-health opponents in one shot.

-When Overwatch first launched, the character was named after former Blizzard staff member Jesse McCree.
-In the wake of the July 2021 lawsuit filed by California's Department of Fair Employment against Activision Blizzard related to workplace misconduct and discrimination against female employees, McCree, who had been connected to some of the alleged behavior, was confirmed to be no longer working for the company.
-Afterwards they changed the character's name "to something that better represents what Overwatch stands for", resulting in the name Cole Cassidy.

 Cassidy is voiced by Matthew Mercer.